Genome Visualisation and Annotation

 I have included a range of extension exercises / guides generated by the Sanger Centre (the people who wrote Artemis) these are included in your Session3 folder under Artemis_Sanger_Center

-Prokka - bacterial genome annotation
+Prokka - genome annotation

 Prokka is a piece of software that is designed to identify genes from sequence data.
 It works best on prokaryotes.
 Once it identifies genes, it creates a file including the sequence for the sample, along with a set of annotations to that sequence, which identify the locations of genes.
 The annotation is written to a GFF3 file: a GFF file is a type of specialised table that lists the ‘features’ (genes, rRNAs, tRNAs etc.) in an assembly and where to find them.

-module load prokka_mambaforge/1.14.6
+module load prokka/1.14.6-barrnap-bedtools-5z4fskk

 Check which version you have installed with module avail

-module load prokka_mambaforge/1.14.6
+module load prokka/1.14.6-barrnap-bedtools-5z4fskk

-prokka contigs.fa
+prokka --Kingdom Virus contigs.fa

 If you want to view the names of output files, you need to provide a name for the files and a directory where they should be saved: